Cover for Bradford Stevens Barnes's Obituary

 Bradford Barnes moved his piano performance venue to heaven on May 6th, where he is undoubtedly entertaining with flourishing John Rutter anthems and Burt Bachrach popular hits on another 1940 Mason & Hamlin baby grand.
 Throughout his 91 years, he cherished his family, was fulfilled by his faith, never met a competition he wouldn’t try, and made many community impacts by volunteering his time and talents.
 Family, friends, and service were the currency of his life.

-He was born January 31, 1935 in Plymouth, the fourth son of Henry and Miriam Barnes, Jr., for whom he was the well-mannered child who didn’t create or get into trouble.
+He was born January 31, 1935 in Plymouth, the fourth son of Miriam (Rowell) and Henry W. Barnes, Jr., for whom he was the well-mannered child who didn’t create or get into trouble.
 Before being sent to Philips Andover enroute to MIT to study engineering, he attended Plymouth Public Schools where stories about his superior academics were unraveled by report card evidence to the contrary.
 His Latin education served him well when completing a daily New York Times crossword in ink.
-At MIT, Brad joined Delta Psi fraternity, earned a varsity letter for tennis, and dug deep into his love of music—both piano (largely self-taught) and vocal performance (a precursor to church choirs).
+At MIT, Brad was a member Delta Psi fraternity, earned a varsity letter for tennis, and dug deep into his love of music—both piano (largely self-taught) and vocal performance (a precursor to church choirs).
 He toured overseas as a member of MIT’s Chorale.
-“Braddy” as was a familial nickname, remained in touch with his best pals from Plymouth and Philips Andover: Bob Bartlett, Peter Damon, Henry Hammond, Sheila Clough-Crifasi, Joyce Contente, and the late Jack Corbett.
+“Braddy” as was a familial nickname, remained in touch with his best pals from Plymouth and Philips Andover: Bob Bartlett, Peter Damon, Henry Hammond, Sheila Clough-Crifasi, Joyce Contente, Sally Holmes Wilson and the late Jack Corbett, from a wider circle.

 One constant across these addresses was his Red Sox fan loyalty.
 Over many years he amassed an extensive collection of caps and logo apparel from trips to the pro shop when his son-in-law Michael took him to Fenway Park for homestands.
 He was bemused that women were as capable of the famous “Yankees s--k” chant as men.
 “Grandpop” took much delight in knowing that his great-grandsons both play baseball, and even more to see them play.

 Brad was a one-company man, advancing through the machinations of New England Telephone & Telegraph (now Verizon) as a district operations manager.
 He walked to the train station a la “Mad Men,” dashing in his tailored suit, fedora, and briefcase.
-When company strikes sent management into the field, he would bring back giant spools of colorful phone wire for his two delighted daughters to transform into ornate jewelry.
-He took early retirement when his fledgling real estate sales career proved more fulfilling and connected to his community.
+When company strikes sent management into the field, he would bring back giant spools of colorful phone wire for his two elated daughters to transform into ornate jewelry.
+He bridged his collegiate and corporate life chapters by serving in the US Army with Honorable Discharge.
+Later, early retirement allowed him to pursue residential real estate sales and surveying, both lifelong interests related to architecture.

 There are endless funny and poignant stories that describe this special man who gave far more to the world than he took from it.
-These will be shared at the Memorial Service that he planned on Thursday, May 28th at 4:00pm at Christ Church Parish Plymouth, with a scotch reception to follow.
-Brad’s proud and grateful Massachusetts family includes daughters Loring (Michael Edmonds) of Millis, and Meredith (Earl Cook, Jr.) of North Andover; grandchildren Zachary Cook of North Andover, and Melissa Loring (Dave Connors) of Ashland along with Brad’s great-grandsons: namesake Rowan Bradford and his elder brother Jameson; his sister Laurinda Morway (North Falmouth), niece Josie Morway (Malden) and first cousin Souther Barnes (Plymouth).
+These will be shared at the Memorial Service that he planned on Thursday, May 28th at 4:00pm at Christ Church Parish in Plymouth, with a reception to follow at The Mayflower Society House.
+Brad’s proud and grateful Massachusetts family includes daughters Loring (Michael Edmonds) of Millis, and Meredith (Earl Cook, Jr.) of North Andover; grandchildren Zachary Cook of North Andover, and Melissa Loring (Dave Connors) of Ashland along with Brad’s great-grandsons: namesake Rowan Bradford and his elder brother Jameson Thomas; his sister Laurinda Barnes Morway (North Falmouth), niece Josie Morway (Malden), first cousin Souther Barnes (Plymouth), and nephew Brice Barnes (Southlake, TX).
+He always enjoyed hearing about the milestones and accomplishments of his west coast families of: Michael C. Edmonds (Olivia, Brianna, and Gabriella of Colorado Springs) and Katelyn (Edmonds) Fukayama (husband Dave, daughters Madelyn, and Ruby of Tempe, AZ).
+His brothers Henry III (Harry), Stanley, and Thomas predeceased him.

-His family wants to acknowledge standout people who went the extra mile for Brad with heartfelt compassion and friendship: Jeannine Clark, RN and Wellness Dept. (Laurelwood), Alison Stockman and Team (Avita at Laurelwood), Susan Lawrence (Aesthetician at Laurelwood), Roseanna Nikolaidis (Aesthetician at Hair Today Plus), Cheryl Snyder, RN (BIDMC Plymouth), Brian Mason (Laurelwood Activities), Suzanne Lioce and Laurie McGowan (Keystone), Wendy and Brian Gordon (Maine).
+His family wants to acknowledge standout people who went the extra mile for Brad with heartfelt compassion and friendship: Jeannine Clark, RN and Wellness Dept. (Laurelwood at The Pinehills), Alison Stockman and Team (Avita at Laurelwood), Susan Lawrence (Aesthetician at Laurelwood), Roseanna Nikolaidis (Aesthetician at Hair Today Plus, Buzzards Bay), Cheryl Snyder, RN (BIDMC Plymouth), Brian Manson (Laurelwood Activities), Suzanne Lioce and Laurie McGowan (Keystone Place, Buzzards Bay), and Wendy and Brian Gordon (Kennebunk).
 Brad wanted to make the world a kinder place.
-Memorials in his memory will be put to great purpose by Hospitality Homes (Hosp.org), 501(c)3 a non-profit that matches patients and their families with medical housing during their treatment across Greater Boston.
+Memorials in his memory will be put to great purpose by Hospitality Homes (Hosp.org), a 501(c)3 non-profit that matches patients and their families with affordable, donor-subsidized housing during their treatment at hospitals across Greater Boston.

 This site is protected by reCAPTCHA and the